taneishi/LeukemiaClustering/README.md

 ```
 it can be seen that Ward's definition is a natural extension of the Euclidean distance.

-After continuing the \emph{agglomerative} operation of constructing a new cluster from the vectors or clusters in the nearest neighborhood using the linkage, for the $(m-1)$th time we obtain a cluster $C_{2m-1}$ containing all vectors hierarchically.
+After continuing the *agglomerative* operation of constructing a new cluster from the vectors or clusters in the nearest neighborhood using the linkage, for the $(m-1)$th time we obtain a cluster $C_{2m-1}$ containing all vectors hierarchically.
 This is the basic idea of *hierarchical clustering*.
 Since the resulting cluster is hierarchical, it is known as *hierarchical clustering*.